-Checking In With Chancellor May: Messages and videos.
+Checking In With Chancellor May: Weekly messages.

 Provost and Executive Vice Chancellor Ralph J. Hexter and Academic Senate Chair Kristin Lagattuta, in a letter last Friday, encouraged faculty to think of the first week of the spring quarter as a “transition” week.

 “You are currently developing plans for remote delivery of course materials — an immense undertaking considering the short time frame and numerous competing responsibilities,” Hexter and Lagattuta wrote in their March 22 letter to members of the Academic Senate and Academic Federation.
 “Likewise, many students are facing housing changes while trying to gather technological resources and course materials for remote learning.
 Concerns about personal, family and community health understandably remain high as well.”

 They offered three suggestions for Week 1 to help ease the transition to remote instruction: